 Use a welcome series to ensure you’re building customer loyalty from the start with that new subscriber and maximize the period of time they engage with your organization.
 Also, have a plan for inactive subscribers so you’re ready to deal with—and re-engage—them.
 Lastly, pay attention to your KPIs so you know when you need to react to an upward or downward trend.

 The best way to conduct organic email list building is by utilizing these three best practices to everything you do.
 Always make every email a wanted email.
 Always ask for someone to subscribe.
 Always be selling your signup.

-Maropost Marketing Cloud can help you build a better email list, improving email deliverability, and open rate.
+Maropost for Marketing can help you build a better email list, improving email deliverability, and open rate.